RedisLabs/redislabs-docs/content/modules/redisgears/jvm/classes/gearsbuilder/foreach.md

 ---
 Title: Foreach
 linkTitle: foreach
-description: Add a foreach operation to the pipe.
+description: For each record in the pipe, run some operations.
 weight: 50
 alwaysopen: false
 categories: ["Modules"]